 2018 Tours Season

-This year, there are 61 public tours showcasing Toronto’s rich history from all angles.
-Learn about the city’s flourishing food scene, illustrious architecture and even the counter-culture movements of years gone by.
+This past tours season (May 3 – October 6), we ran 61 public tours showcasing Toronto’s rich history from all angles.
+We learnt about the city’s flourishing food scene, illustrious architecture and even the counter-culture movements of years gone by.

 For more information on all tours, download the 2018 Tours Brochure (PDF).